DXDXdada/isf_25_26_deep_learning_project/readme.md

 **What this means for our models**:
 - Work with returns, not raw prices
 - Normalize each asset separately since their volatility is so different
-- Split data chronologically to avoid cheating
+- Split data chronologically to avoid cheating (lookahead bias)
 - Use shorter lookback windows to avoid picking up just the trend
 - Be careful with outliers and extreme values

 #### 02_feature_engineering.ipynb
 **What we did**: Built technical indicators and other features that might help predict price movements.

-- **Technical Indicators**: We added RSI, MACD, Bollinger Bands, ATR, Stochastic Oscillator, and various moving averages (SMA, EMA, VWAP)
+- **Technical Indicators**: We added RSI, MACD, Bollinger Bands, ATR, Stochastic Oscillator, and various moving averages (SMA, EMA) with different time windows
-- **Other Features**: Daily returns, log returns, rolling volatility over different windows (5, 10, 20 days)
-- **Target Variables**: Created labels for whether price goes up or down over 1 day, 1 week, and 1 month
+- **Target Variables**: Created labels for whether price goes up or down over 1 day, 1 week, and 1 month (target=1 if up, 0 if down)
 - **Correlation Check**: Found 66 feature pairs that are highly correlated (r > 0.9).
-Makes sense - moving averages track similar things
+Makes sense - moving averages track similar things.
+And so we removed redundant features later.
 - **Class Balance**:
   - 1-day predictions: Pretty balanced around 50/50
   - 1-week: Slight bias toward up movements (~55%)
   - 1-month: More biased toward up (~60%) since markets trend up long-term
 - **Feature Cleanup**: Removed features with correlations above 0.95 to cut redundancy
-- **Final Count**: Kept around 30-40 features per asset after cleaning
+- **Final Count**: Kept around 30-40 features per asset after cleaning that still capture different info

 **What we learned**:
 - Longer time horizons have more imbalanced classes